uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Launchpad Pro/Launchpad.md

 ```
  -  The "mido" library stores most of the functions that we will be coding for our game to function.

-Then, you will need create two variables and each variable opens the input and output port
+Then, you will need create two variables and each variable opens the input port and output port for recieving MIDI messages and sending MIDI commands respectively.

 ```

 # Example:

 outputport = mido.open_output('Launchpad Pro MK3:Launchpad Pro MK3 LPProMK3 MIDI 28:0')
 inputport = mido.open_input('Launchpad Pro MK3:Launchpad Pro MK3 LPProMK3 MIDI 28:0')
 ```
+>  - "outputport" and "inputport" are variables.
+>  - "mido.open_output" and "mido.open_input" are both functions from the mido library.
+> - Both the mido functions state the names for the input port and output ports of the Launchpad (Both are named ***'Launchpad Pro MK3:Launchpad Pro MK3 LPProMK3 MIDI 28:0'***) in order to open these ports for Launchpad and Raspberry Pi MIDI communication.

 ### Main file

 The code file that we will only be running on our Raspberry Pi terminal is our main file ([main_file.py](https://github.com/uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-POC/blob/main/Launchpad%20Pro............../main_file.py)) whch is the master file that sets up the whole game and  controls the running process of each individual game mode.